f5devcentral/f5-agility-labs-xc/docs/class1/lab1.rst

 | |lab023|                                                                                                      |
 +---------------------------------------------------------------------------------------------------------------+

-Task 3: Configure an Application Firewall Policy to Protect the Application
+Task 3: Add an Application Firewall Policy to Protect the Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following steps will guide you through adding a Web Application Firewall (WAF) Policy.

-These steps will create a WAF Policy and apply the WAF policy to the load balancer created in Task 1.
+These steps will apply a preconfigured WAF policy to the load balancer created in Task 1.

 +---------------------------------------------------------------------------------------------------------------+
 | 1.
 Following **Task 2**, you should have the **Multi-Cloud App Connect** navigation panel on the left of your |